pipekey/devopsplay/README.md

 ## Infrastructure

 The infrastructure is built with existing VPS resources, if they will not be sufficient during testing, an scale up is possible.
-SRV2 will serve as a bridge to the world and a controller for nodes on a private network
+SRV2 will serve as a bridge to the world and a controller for nodes on a private network.
+Ubuntu 22.04 LTS is used on all VPS.

 ---
 Infrastructure sketch: